conjurdemos/docker-secrets/README.md

 $ mysql_password=vvPFUNzxj9MM
 ```

-Find out the mysql IP address in a similar fashion:
+Obtain and store the MySQL IP address in a similar fashion:

 ```
 $ docker inspect mysqldemo | grep IPAddress